 Maine Lighthouse Driving Tour

-This Maine lighthouse driving tour will stop at lighthouses between South Portland and Lubec, and depending on where you’re coming from, you can begin at either point.
+This Maine lighthouse driving tour will stop at lighthouses between Ogunquit and Lubec, and depending on where you’re coming from, you can begin at either point.
 If you’re coming from anywhere in New England, or the rest of the U.S., you’ll likely want to start in Portland, and work your way up and back.
 If you’re coming from Canada, start in Lubec, and work your way down and back up.

 Maine Lighthouse Driving Tour Itinerary Overview